 Clearances:

 You must complete the required criminal background check and fingerprinting.
 Fingerprinting must be completed by the applicant no more than 90 days prior to submitting an application; you will need to follow the fingerprinting instructions in the Applicant Portal.
-See Fingerprinting Instructions
+See Fingerprinting Instructions.

 Exams:

 You may take the Oregon Law and Rules Examination after your application is approved.
 You will receive an email with instructions and a link to the online exam.
-You may refer to the Oregon Revised Statutes (ORS) and Oregon Administrative Rules (OARs), which are cited on the Board’s Law and Rules. |
+You may refer to the Oregon Revised Statutes (ORS) and Oregon Administrative Rules (OARs), which are cited on the Board’s Laws and Rules.

-Competency exam:
+Competency Exam:

 See Summary of exam requirements for additional requirements for the licensing exam testing and timelines.
 You are eligible to request to take the exam once you have been notified by the Board that your application has been approved using the Request Form.